The History of VR Development

 Significant industry developments such as the Atari Sunnyvale Research Lab, established in 1982 to explore VR, and the Sega VR-1 head-tracking VR device developed in 1994, have led VR to where it is today.
-A virtual (pun intended) floodgate of VR opportunities has opened up, due to the convergence of 4G LTE high bandwidth and the relatively inexpensive cost of hardware device development over the years.
+A virtual (pun intended) floodgate of VR opportunities has opened up, due to the convergence of high-speed mobile bandwidth and the relatively inexpensive cost of hardware device development over the years.

 The Future of VR Technology

 The value proposition for many business sectors is growing by leaps and bounds.
 Consider these examples, just a few among many:

 Healthcare.
 Today’s surgeon can “perform” virtual surgery repeatedly through simulated scenarios to gain critical skills, improve competence, and develop confidence for real surgery situations.